msp1974/ViewAssist_Companion_App/README.md

 ## How is this different from existing solutions?

 Other solutions are a combination of applications for voice and display and often have quite an involved setup.
-VACA is a 1-stop shop of voice and browser support providing a simplified setup with just a signle Android application install.
+VACA is a 1-stop shop of voice and browser support providing a simplified setup with just a single Android application install.
 Built specifically for View Assist also means that it provides the features and capabilities needed to support this project, without having to piece other solutions together.

 ## Will it work for me?